 For some, giving a dog some objects to chew is the best way of keeping their teeth strong and healthy.
 However, brushing a dog’s teeth once or twice every week is a vital step in the right direction.
 If you are a starter looking to get it right, you should always do the following:

-- When brushing your dog’s tooth, do not use human toothbrushes or toothpaste.
+- Do not use a human toothbrush: When brushing your dog’s tooth, do not use human toothbrushes or toothpaste.
 There is a special dog toothbrush you can buy from a dog store nearby.
 You can check for leading online dog stores and place your order.
 Toothbrushes for dogs have softer bristles and are angled for proper cleaning.

 If your dog has very sharp canines you would be at more risk when brushing its teeth.
 It is especially risky if you are doing it for the first time.
 In cases where your dog gets irritated when brushing his teeth, you should train the dog to get accustomed to it.
 Always reward your dog for good behavior, especially when grooming your dog.
 Most importantly, always try to do it at least once every week.